 In 2012, the pair of DJs discovered one another and threw their inaugural House of Gold Diamonds party at the now-defunct (but still loved) Lo Pub.
 It was “I Wanna Dance With Somebody!,” an all-diva dance party and tribute to Whitney Houston that has since become an annual Winnipeg tradition.
 Cutsworth and Jackson strive to bring exciting and memorable events to the city, like “Holiday: Celebrating 30 Years of Madonna,” a night where they played hours of strictly the Material Girl’s music to hundreds of her fans.
 Each one of their parties is filled with joy and unexpected moments, be it a surprise drag tribute to Madonna, a set from a rapping burlesque performer, or confetti canons shooting over the audience.

 Surreal, poetic Improv Theatre

 Mama Cutsworth works with two Colombian circus performers/improviser in an international theatre project entitled Speechless.
 Their show has been staged in over a dozen countries, including Brazil, Mexico, Norway, and the United Arab Emirates.
 The magic of this long-form improvised show comes from one key element: no words are used.
 Instead, the body and music are the focus, allowing anyone in the world to understand the beautiful and intertwining stories that unfold.
 Elements inspired by Buster Keaton’s physicality or the magical realism of Gabriel García Márquez are wrapped inside rich musical soundscapes.
 Based on physical theatre, clown techniques, and film scores, Speechless lives at the intersection of familiar and surreal.
-They are currently planning their next performances for Bogotá, Colombia in October 2017.
+Most recently, the trio performed in the basement of a castle in Switzerland.